Skip to main content

 Keep up the excellent work, Mr. Tabb!

-Regent Park Scholars is a free public charter school in Detroit, Michigan, serving students in kindergarten through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+Regent Park Scholars is a tuition-free, public charter school in Detroit, Michigan, serving students in kindergarten through eighth grade.
+It is part of the National Heritage Academies network, which includes more than 100 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.

 Visit Regent Park Scholars's blog to read more stories like this.